-- 1. As to the end,-the preventing our ruin,-I take the meaning chiefly to be, not the ruin of our estates, trade, houses, families; not our ruin in these respects who are Christians, but our ruin as we are Christians; that is, the ruin of our Christianity itself, or of the truly Christian interest among us. - 2.
-As for the means inquired after, I understand not the question to intend.
-What is to be done or attempted by laws and public constitutions? as if our business were to teach our absent rulers, or prescribe to them what they should do, to whom we have no present call or opportunity to apply ourselves.
-Nor, again, can it be thought our business, to discuss the several questions that are controverted among us, and show in each what is the truth and right, wherewith every man's conscience ought to be satisfied, and in which we would all meet and unite; as if we had the vanity to think of performing, by an hour's discourse, what the voluminous writings of some ages have not performed.
-Much less are we to attempt the persuading of any to go against an already-formed judgment in these points of difference, for the sake of union; and to seek the peace of the church, by breaking their peace with God and their own consciences.
-But I take the question only to intend, What serious Christians may and ought to endeavour, in their private capacities, and agreeably with their own principles, toward the proposed end.
+THIS question is propounded to me; "What may most hopefully be attempted to allay animosities among protestants, that our divisions may not be our ruin?"
+I must here, in the first place, tell you how I understand this question.
+First as to the end, the preventing of our ruin; I take the meaning chiefly to be, not the ruin of our estates, trade, houses, families; not our ruin, in these respects, who are christians, but our ruin as we are christians, that is, the ruin of our Christianity itself, or of the truly Christian interest among us.
+Secondly as for the means inquired after, I understand not the question to intend, what is to be done or attempted by laws, and public constitutions, as if our business were to teach our absent rulers, or prescribe to them what they should do, to whom we have no present call, or opportunity, to apply ourselves.
+Nor again can it be thought our business, to discuss the several questions that are controverted among us, and shew, in each, what is the truth and right, wherewith every man's conscience ought to be satisfied, and in which we should all meet and unite: as if we had the vanity to think of performing, by an hour's discourse, what the voluminous writings of some ages have not performed.
+Much less are we to attempt the persuading of any to go against an already formed judgment in these points of difference, for the sake of union; and to seek the peace of the church, by breaking their peace with God, and their own consciences.

-And so, I conceive, the words read to you contain the materials of a direct and full answer to the question.
-Which I reckon will appear, by opening the case [which] the apostle's words have reference to;-that will be found a case like our own;-and by opening the words, whereby their suitableness to that case will be seen, and consequently to our case also.
+But I take the question only to intend, what serious christians may, and ought, to endeavour, in their private capacities, and agreeably with their own principles, towards the proposed end.
+And so I conceive the words read to you, contain the materials of a direct and full answer to the question.
+Which I reckon will appear,-by opening the case the apostle's words have reference to; that will be found a case like our own; and-by opening the words, whereby their suitableness to that case will be seen, and consequently to our case also.